NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Tools and Apps--DOCID24/eRSA Emu Cluster in the Cloud - user guide--DOCID96.md

 ### Mac and Linux users

-* Open the Terminal application (for Mac, look under Applications -> Utilities.
+* Open the Terminal application (for Mac, look under Applications -> Utilities).
 * Then run:
   `ssh username@emu.ersa.edu.au`
 * You will be prompted for your password.